 Just as the Israelites were slaves in Egypt, we are slaves in this world, held in bondage to sin.
 On that first Palm Sunday, the 10th day of the 1st month, our Passover Lamb was selected by allowing people to hail Him as Israel’s King for the first and only time in His life.
 When the Pharisees told him to rebuke His disciples for doing so, He said if they kept silent the very stones would cry out (Luke 19:39-40).
 This was the day ordained in history for His official appearance as their Messiah.

-For the next 3 days He was subjected to the most intense questioning of His entire ministry lest there be any defects found in His words or deeds.
+For the next three days, He was subjected to the most intense questioning of His entire ministry lest there be any defects found in His words or deeds.
 Then on the 14th He was crucified, releasing us from our bondage to sin, and qualifying us to receive the wealth of His Kingdom.
 We are saved through faith by the blood of the Lamb.
 But we’re getting ahead of ourselves.